amfairley/memorycards/README.md

 **[Arimo](https://fonts.google.com/specimen/Arimo?query=arimo)**<br>
 ![Arimo](/documentation/font_arimo.png)<br>
 Arimo is an innovative and refreshing sans serif typeface that improves on screen readability.
 As such, it is a good choice for blocks of text to decrease eye strain on the user.
-When used, it has the back up fonts of Arial, Helvetica, and Sans Serif in the case that the browser does not support Arimo These are all sans serif typefaces and act as sufficient backups.
+When used, it has the back up fonts of Arial, Helvetica, and Sans Serif in the case that the browser does not support Arimo.
+These are all sans serif typefaces and act as sufficient backups.

 **[Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans?query=josefin+sans)**<br>
 ![Josefin Sans](/documentation/font_josefin_sans.png)<br>
-Josefin Sans is an elegant and geometric typeface with a vintage feeling that works well with the timelessness design of playing cards.The simple look will grab the user's attention to the site title and headings and includes a fun tilt on the "e" character.
+Josefin Sans is an elegant and geometric typeface with a vintage feeling that works well with the timeless design of playing cards.
+The simple look will grab the user's attention to the site title and headings and includes a fun tilt on the "e" character.
 When used, it has the back up fonts of Arial, Helvetica, and Sans Serif in the case that the browser does not support Josefin Sans.
 These are all sans serif typefaces and act as sufficient backups.

 #### Images
 The icons used in the game were from [Font Awesome](https://fontawesome.com/) or UTF-8 icons with the codes retrieved from [UTF-8 icons](https://www.utf8icons.com/).
 The images of the playing cards were taken from [Wikipedia](https://en.wikipedia.org/wiki/Standard_52-card_deck) and are not under any copywrite.